rozifus/addr-to-ip-port-cljs/README.md

 # addr-to-ip-port-cljs

-addr-to-ip-port ported to cljs for fun and learning
+npm 'addr-to-ip-port' ported to ClojureScript for fun and learning

 ## Testing